yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/on-premises-provider.md

 1. Click **Create Provider Configuration** when you are done and wait for the configuration to complete.

-After the provider is created, configure the provider hardware.
-Refer to [Configure hardware for YugabyteDB nodes](#configure-hardware-for-yugabytedb-nodes).
+After the provider is created, add your VMs to the provider's free pool of nodes.
+Refer to [Add nodes to the provider free pool](../on-premises-nodes/).

 ## View and edit providers